Tommiiks/280Grammi/README.md

 <h2>🌐 Currently Online for Pizzeria "280Grammi" in Naples</h2>

-<p>Experience the flavors of Naples through our website crafted for the renowned Pizzeria "280Grammi."
+<p>Experience the flavors of Naples through my website crafted for the renowned Pizzeria "280Grammi."
 Serving hundreds of users daily, the site is the digital hub for  authentic Italian menu.
 Scan the QR code for instant access to menu!</p>

 ![QR Code](https://i.ibb.co/vkNs51z/photo-2024-01-17-14-03-14.jpg)